Ashkenazi Jews

+Starting from the 19th century, millions of Ashkenazi Jews emigrated from Europe, fleeing an increase in violent anti-Jewish bigotry that occurred, in part, as a reactionary response to Jewish emancipation.
+Ashkenazi Jews emigrated both to Ottoman Palestine, as part of the "Aliyah" movement, and to the United States, which today houses the largest Ashkenazi community in the world.

+Throughout the centuries, Ashkenazim made significant contributions to Western philosophy, scholarship, literature, art, music, and science.
 As a proportion of the world Jewish population, Ashkenazim were estimated to be 3% in the 11th century, rising to 92% in 1930 near the population's peak.
 The Ashkenazi population was significantly diminished by the Holocaust carried out by Nazi Germany during World War II, which killed around six million Jews, affecting practically every European Jewish family.
-In 1933, prior to World War II, the estimated worldwide Jewish population was 15.3 million.
-Israeli demographer and statistician Sergio D. Pergola implied that Ashkenazim comprised 65–70% of Jews worldwide in 2000, while other estimates suggest more than 75%.
-As of 2013, the population was estimated to be between 10 million and 11.2 million.
+Prior to World War II, the estimated worldwide Jewish population was 15.3–16.7 million, with 92% being Ashkenazi.
+Israeli demographer Sergio D. Pergola published statistics showing that Ashkenazim comprised 74% of Jews worldwide in 2000.
+As of 2023, the population of Ashkenazim was estimated to be around 10–13 million out of 15.8 million total Jews.

 Etymology

 The name Ashkenazi derives from the biblical figure of Ashkenaz, the first son of Gomer, son of Japhet, son of Noah, and a Japhetic patriarch in the Table of Nations.
 The name of Gomer has often been linked to the Cimmerians.